Wicomico and Pocomoke Railroad: History

 In 1875 the Worcester railroad expanded their line north to Selbyville, on the Delaware state line, where it connected to the Breakwater and Frankford Railroad (B&F), which had built a line south from Georgetown to Frankford, Delaware in 1874 and extended it to the state line in 1875.

 Two years later in 1876, the Ocean City Bridge Company built a pivot bridge across Sinepuxent Bay, from Hammock Point to Ocean City, which the railroad could cross for direct access to the hotel; others paid a toll.
 This remained the only bridge into the city until the state built an auto bridge in 1919.

 In 1883, the Junction and Breakwater Railroad (J&B), the B&F and the Worcester railroads merged to form the Delaware, Maryland and Virginia Railroad (DMVR).

 In 1886 investors incorporated the Baltimore and Eastern Shore Railroad (B&ES) to build a pair of lines, one on each side of the Chesapeake, to shorten the trip between Baltimore and Ocean City by connecting Claiborne on the Chesapeake to the W&P at Salisbury.
 Work on the Eastern Shore began in 1899.
-In June of 1890, before the line was even finished, the B&ES and the W&P agreed to merge along with the Bay Ridge and Annapolis Railroad (which owned the terminals at Bay Ridge and Claiborne) to create one railroad of over 100 miles long - which took on the name of the Baltimore and Eastern Shore railroad.
-The first section of the B&ES from Salisbury to Vienna, Maryland opened two days later on July 4th.
+In June 1890, before the line was even finished, the B&ES and the W&P agreed to merge along with the Bay Ridge and Annapolis Railroad (which owned the terminals at Bay Ridge and Claiborne) to create one railroad of over 100 miles long - which took on the name of the Baltimore and Eastern Shore railroad.
+The first section of the B&ES from Salisbury to Vienna, Maryland opened two days later on July 4.

 The Wicomico & Pocomoke Railroad inclusive of its interests in the bridge into Ocean City, operated by its subsidiary, Ocean City Bridge Company, was sold to the newly organized Baltimore & Eastern Shore railroad in 1888.